Self-help strategies to relieve pain

-Exercise is almost always beneficial to both your physical and emotional wellbeing.
+- Exercise is almost always beneficial to both your physical and emotional well-being.
 We can help you to identify appropriate forms of exercise that will complement your ongoing pain management or rehabilitation program.If pain has caused a reduction in your activity levels you may also benefit from consulting a nutritionist, to help you adapt your diet and avoid weight gain that could exacerbate your condition.
-A dietician can also advise on foods that have been proven to promote healing and emotional wellbeing.
+A dietitian can also advise on foods that have been proven to promote healing and emotional well-being.

 - Pain can be very isolating, especially if you find it difficult to communicate with friends and family about your condition and what you are experiencing.
 Learning effective communication techniques can help you to access the support you need from the people around you.

 - Meditation and relaxation techniques such as regulated breathing can help to alleviate insomnia and anxiety, and reduce the impact of referred pain in other parts of your body.
 You may choose to practice these at home, or in a group environment.